aaps/MCmotions/README.md

 * see if an update of the readme is needed, once the working of lister has changed.

+* simplistic mcsimple done

+more meshes like torch, croms, more fences, cromps, only torch implemented

 #ToDo:
 1

-* (first) an option for multyple meshes per block in mctricky all of this in a dict of perhaps files names, where the files contain meshes ?
+* (first) Implement negative stair corner.

-* (second) more cleaning up of the code
+* (second) More cleaning up of the code

-* (third) more meshes like torches, crops, doors

-* (forth) add option for more agressive neighbor face removal
+* (forth) Add option for more agressive neighbor face removal.

-* (fifth) see that the minecraftimport users will have some usefull text messages avalable like current version and a github release, etc

-* (sixth)a beginning of a blender exporter to a blockmodel[faces[points]] format called MCsimple.

-* all of this in a branch so my work will not scare new downloaders
+* (third) Get some of the already implemented textures also on a block !

 2

+See that the minecraftimport users will have some usefull text messages avalable like current version and a github release, etc

 make sure water is a bit lower at top so it is more clear it is water